magahr/Hack_REACT_CRUD_AWS/my-app/README _MIO.md

 git commit -m "03-11-2024 Creation other Home, Routes y other companents.
 I creating form too, with bootstrap" git commit -m "03-11-2024.
 I wached the all 40 video and I creating the form a testing and everything is OKEY" git commit -m "03-11-2024.
-I wached the all 40 video and I creating the form a testing with BD IN FLASK and everything is OKEY"
+I wached the all 40 video and I creating the form a testing with BD IN FLASK and everything is OKEY" git commit -m "03-11-2024.
+I wached the all 41 video and I creating the form a testing with BD IN FLASK and everything is OKEY, i updating the form"